smartcontractkit/chainlink-solhint-rules/README.md

 src/Counter.sol
   4:1  warning  Internal function increment is not prefixed with underscore (_)  chainlink-solidity/prefix-internal-functions-with-underscore
   4:1  warning  Private / internal variable number is not prefixed with s_       chainlink-solidity/prefix-storage-variables-with-s-underscore
-  8:9  warning  Use custom errors instead of revert statements                   chainlink-solidity/no-require-statements 8:9  warning  Provide an error message for require                             reason-string
+  8:9  warning  Provide an error message for require                             reason-string
 ```